ZipCPU/videozip/README.md

 can then be tailored.
 As a result, part of the purpose of this project is to demonstrate usage of all, or at least most, of the interfaces on the board.

+## Capabilities

+1. Debugging bus.
+It's important to be able to interact with a board.
+This interaction is possible via both UART and GbE network.

 1. GPIO and SPIO: The first step to any board control is to be able to control individual bits.
 Some bits can be simply bit-banged.
 A set of these have been grouped together for control via a GPIO controller.
 A second